vygr/ChrysaLisp/STATUS.md

 (file-stream path file_open_append) mode now available.
 Make sure to 'make' the main.c for the host support.

+New snapshot.zip bringing the Windows version up to date and providing a new prebuilt main.exe for folks that want to try the Windows version.
+Many thanks to Martyn Bliss aka BananaEarwig for the new build.
+This should fix the GUI issue on Windows as well as bring the new (file-stream) open options.

 ------

 (file-stream path [mode]) now reads a file from the filesystem in buffers of